 1. Meet with Student Peer Advisors, Jocelyn Molina and Brandon Matsumoto, for intake advising and initial development of four-year study plans as well as for the completion of basic petitions and forms.
 Peer advisors also provide information regarding current internship and job listings, and ETX Club events and activities.
 Please email the student peer advisor you would like to meet with and schedule an appointment during the times listed below.

-Fall 2020 Drop-in Peer Advising is Through Remote Appointment.
+Summer Session 1 2021 Drop-in Peer Advising is Through Remote Appointment.

 Email peer advisors to schedule an appointment.

 |Jocelyn Molina (firstname.lastname@example.org)||Brandon Matsumoto (email@example.com)|

 |M 12:00 PM - 2:00 PM||M 2:00 PM - 4:00 PM|